 [12.
-Deleted by No. 30 of 2006 s.
+Deleted: No. 30 of 2006 s.
 7.]

 12A.
 Contempt: failing to produce statement of information

 A person who —

 (a) fails, without reasonable excuse, to comply with a notice served on the person under section 8A; or

 (b) in purported compliance with a notice served on the person or some other person under section 8A, furnishes information knowing it to be false or misleading in a material particular,